krzysztofgrabczynski/Instagram---DRF-project/README.md

 ## Short overview
 Version two of the Instagram project, fully utilizes Django Rest Framework to build a comprehensive RESTful API.
 The project was divided into apps for user, post, comment, and social actions, each handling specific functionalities.
 The project uses DRF's features like generic views, viewsets, and mixins which helped to create view classes.
 Additionally, it uses custom mixins and permissions to effectively extend view behaviors, along with serializers, routers, and more.

-The project has been dockerized, uses PostgreSQL database and linters such as Black, Flake8 and Mypy.
+The project has been dockerized, uses PostgreSQL database, celery with redis for asynchronous tasks queue and linters such as Black, Flake8 and Mypy.
 The application has also been tested by Postman and unit tests (using pytest).

 This app was created for educational purposes.

 If you want to check out my other projects [click here.](https://github.com/krzysztofgrabczynski)

 ## Description